Orange County Car Accident Lawyer

 Another way your lawyer can make a difference is by calculating the true and full value of your damages, and negotiating with the insurance company on your behalf to ensure you’re getting the most out of your claim.
 Retaining a highly trained attorney can often be the best way to secure full compensation for your losses.

 Determining Fault in Orange County Car Accidents

-Every driver throughout California is required to carry auto insurance on their vehicles.
+Every driver throughout Orange County and California is required to carry auto insurance on their vehicles.
 The minimum requirements include:

 - $5,000 in property damage liability coverage